-Though it's not as good as a full training run, this is surprisingly effective for many applications, and can be run in as little as thirty minutes on a laptop, without requiring a GPU.
+Though it's not as good as training the full model, this is surprisingly effective for many applications, works with moderate amounts of training data (thousands, not millions of labeled images), and can be run in as little as thirty minutes on a laptop without a GPU.
 This tutorial will show you how to run the example script on your own images, and will explain some of the options you have to help control the training process.

 Training on Flowers